 If the hustle and bustle of the big city has you hankering for a change of pace and some country tonic, pack up some friends and head out to the inaka.
 Many wards and cities own countryside cabins and lodges in Japan that can be rented cheaply by the ward or city’s residents.

 A little further down are some examples of properties owned by Tokyo municipalities.
 Your muni not listed?
 Check with your ward or city office; the properties are also often listed on their websites.
 Have a look under “leisure” or “sightseeing.”
 You might also find them under 区民保養施設 (kumin hoyoushisetsu).
-Each ward or city has a different application process, but many (including several of the following) can be booked directly on the web.
-A few might require a call or fax (yes, we said fax—Japan loves its retro tech).
+Note that there are loads more available than those listed here.

 Weekends and holidays can get booked out pretty far in advance.
 It varies by city, but lotteries* for these cabins may open several months ahead of time, so if you’d like to go on a weekend, it’s best to book early.
 It is possible to book a property owned by a different ward to the one where you live, but residents will be given preference—and if you do get in, you’ll have to pay a higher rate.

 *Since the population is so high, your name goes into a mini draw to score a booking.
 A similar system is often found for public sports facilities in Japan.
 While success isn’t guaranteed, the odds are much better than lottery draws for money!

 The ward offers a lovely lodge in Hakone called Ninotaira.
 The cost is ¥5,300 yen per person based on double occupancy, and includes two meals and onsen (hot springs).
 It’s a two-minute walk from Chokoku-no-mori on the Tozan railway.
 See how to get from Tokyo to Hakone.